Learn-Live/MachineLearning_Studying/english_lpp/common_phrases.md

 For the burgeoning city explorer, a guide is the best way to get your feet wet -- often literally.
 (Real explorers always bring spare socks.)

+one teaspoon of almond butter,

+ou can eat like a gluttonous maniac before the big game.

+has a bunch of amazing game-day food pre-game coverage.

+While those are cooking, pop open a bottle of TJ’s Chunky Salsa and tear open bags of TJ’s Chunky Spicy Guacamole and Organic Three Cheese Blend

+with a smidge of salsa and cheese.
+You’ll look like you heroically prepared tacos for everyone

+Kim Jong-Un Demands North Koreans Hand Over Their Poo To Fight The Fertilizer Crisis the decree seems entirely untenable.

+North Koreans rally in support of a New Year’s address in Pyongyang, 2019.

+purportedly, able-bodied citizen

+Ultimately, the Democratic People’s Republic of Korea seems to be scrounging for solutions.
+In an economy fraught with sanctions, the government has decided to up the ante, and demand more than ever before from its citizens.

+Kim Jong-un’s unsustainable policy is quickly garnering resentment from North Koreans of all stripes.

+Hitler-Owned Book Detailing Plans For North American Holocaust Comes To Light

+This item touches a chord with people with the fact

+to wipe the  population from the face of the Earth.

+that a darker side came to light.

+no matter how good or rotten a guy was to me, I just kind of latched on to him.

+is this dine-in or take-out?

+Blossoms for him?
+You betcha’.Here, some time-honored classics, some twists on traditional themes, and some novel, new ideas to make your beloved smile on Valentine’s Day.

+Anyone with information regarding her whereabouts is urged to call

+In an effort to help you avoid limp noodles and bland broths, we’ve rounded up the very best ramen in New York,

+mass success

+he opened his own ramen-ya, a hidden gem right beside the Williamsburg Bridge.

+With the 2020 election cycle revving into full gear,

+in no particular order.

+If one really whets your appetite, click on the chart and you’ll be brought to the story from which it sprang.